|

 Ella deCastro Baron

-Itchy Brown Girl Seeks Employment" is an ironic
+Brown Girl Seeks Employment is an

-a potential employer to know are highlighted using vulnerability,
+want a potential employer to know are highlighted using vulnerability,

 wit, observation, and candor.
-Ella deCastro Baron—a first generation
+Ella deCastro Baron—a first

-and questionable life choices—shares of beginning and ending relationships,
+inherited sickness, and questionable life choices—shares of

-restlessness, miracles, prejudice, entitlement, and community.
-She leaves
+entitlement, and community.
+She leaves it up to the reader to decide,

-it up to the reader to decide, after assessing her background, education,
+after assessing her background, education, professional experience,

-someone worth investing in.
+investing in.

 Click

-here to buy Itchy Brown Girl Seeks Employment
+here to buy Itchy Brown

 |